morepath/morepath/doc/developing.rst

 radon
 -----

-The buildout installs radon_.
-This is a tool that can check various measures of code complexity.
+radon_ is a tool that can check various measures of code complexity.

 To check for `cyclomatic complexity`_ (excluding the tests)::

-  $ bin/radon cc morepath -e "morepath/tests*"
+  $ radon cc morepath -e "morepath/tests*"

 To filter for anything not ranked ``A``::

-  $ bin/radon cc morepath --min B -e "morepath/tests*"
+  $ radon cc morepath --min B -e "morepath/tests*"

 And to see the maintainability index::

-  $ bin/radon mi morepath -e "morepath/tests*"
+  $ radon mi morepath -e "morepath/tests*"

 .. _radon: https://radon.readthedocs.org/en/latest/commandline.html